 - Music streaming from mobile devices is better and easy via Bluetooth connectivity.

-- It comes with two channels and has a powerful subwoofer available to produce deep and rich bass.
+- Comes with two channels and has a dedicated subwoofer available

-- S-force Pro provides virtual surround sound, the closest performance you can get from a soundbar alone.
+- S-force Pro provides virtual surround sound, the closest performance and sound quality you can get from a soundbar alone.

-- It offers different input options, including an HDMI arc and optical, but no analog.
+- It offers different input options, including an HDMI arc, 3.5mm stereo jack, and optical, but no analog.

-- The remote control has a clear label and lets you input your preferences like volume without having to go up to the device.
+- The remote control has clear labels and lets you input your preferences like volume right from your couch.